8000 GitHub - jgkym/cli-llm: A boilerplate project designed to enhance LLM usability directly within your CLI.

 1. Run the main script:

-3. Enter your text: Type or paste the text you want the LLM to process according to the current mode.
+3. Enter your text: Type or paste the text you want the LLM to process.

-4. View the output: The script will print the refined text, an explanation, and potentially suggestions.
+4. View the output: The script will print the refined text in a clean, formatted panel.

-6. Switch modes: Enter 1, 2, or 3 at the prompt to change the active LLM processing mode.
+5. Switch modes: Enter 0, 1, or 2 at the prompt to change the active mode.

 Customization / Extending